Global 200 Ecoregions

 Coverage

-Global in extent, with 238 identified regional-scale areas.2
+Global in extent, with 238 identified regional-scale areas (142 terrestrial, 53 freshwater and 43 marine).
+2

 Criteria

 Ecoregions are relatively large units of land containing a distinct assemblage of natural communities and species, with boundaries that approximate the original extent of natural communities prior to major land-use change.
 These were first classified according to realm (terrestrial, freshwater and marine), biogeographic realm (e.g. Australasia, Oceania) and major habitat type.
-Within each biogeographical realm, a set of ecoregions with the greatest biological distinctiveness were chosen based on the following parameters:1
+Within each biogeographical realm, a set of ecoregions with the greatest biological distinctiveness were chosen based on the following parameters: 1

 - Species richness